-Northland Fishing Tackle’s new Glo-Shot™ Spoon combines strike-triggering flash and flutter with the radiant colors emanating from a Glo-Shot™ Stick.
+Northland Fishing Tackle’s new Glo-Shot™ Spoon combines strike-triggering flash and flutters with the radiant colors emanating from a Glo-Shot™ Stick.
 The new spoon is deadly on a variety of predators from jumbo panfish to pike and walleyes.

 To maximize the Glo-Shot™ Spoon’s fish-catching potential, Team Northland Pro Staffer and legendary Northwoods guide Brian “Bro” Brosdahl advises anglers fishing the new spoon to experiment with color options and jigging cadences until they find the right combination for the conditions at hand.